ashorb/jpaint/README.md

 **Observer pattern used for decoupling PaintCanvas and repaint() from ShapeList, SelectShape, and MoveShape:**
 PaintCanvas, ShapeList, SelectShape, MoveShape, Main, ObserverSubject, IShapeListObserver, IShapeListSubject

+**Singleton pattern used for guaranteeing only a single instance of PaintCanvas:**
+PaintCanvas, Main